kaungmyat128/devops_coursework/Use_Case_Description.md

 ===============================================================

-<h3>USE CASE 24: Population Report of People who do live or do not live in the cities, in each region</h3>
+<h3>USE CASE 8: View Population reports based on multiple categories </h3>

+<b> CHARACTERISTIC INFORMATION </b>

 <b>Goal in Context</b><br>
-As a data analyst, I want to view population of people living in the cities and not living in the cities in each region so that I can understand which language is the most popular in the cities of each region.
+As a data analyst, I want to see report of
+- population of the world
+- population of each continent
+- population of each Region
+- population of each Country
+- population of each District
+- population of each City
+ordered by largest to smallest populated countries so that I can view population distribution of the world.

 <b>Scope</b><br>
 Company